-The Assistant Director for Judges Programs of the Administrative Office of the United States Courts currently serves as secretary to the Standing Committee, coordinates the operational aspects of the rules process, and maintains the records of the committees.
-The Rules Committee Support Office of the Administrative Office provides the day to day administrative and legal support for the secretary and the committees.
+The Chief Counsel of the Rules Committee Staff of the Administrative Office of the United States Courts currently serves as secretary to the Standing Committee, coordinates the operational aspects of the rules process, and maintains the records of the committees.
+The Rules Committee Staff of the Administrative Office provides the day to day administrative and legal support for the secretary and the committees.

 Open Meetings and Records

 Meetings of the rules committees are open to the public and are widely announced.
 All records of the committees, including minutes of committee meetings, reports of the committees, suggestions and comments submitted by the public, statements of witnesses, transcripts of public hearings, and memoranda prepared by the reporters, are public and are maintained by the secretary.
 Copies of the rules and proposed amendments are available from the Rules Committee Support Office.
 The proposed amendments are also published on the Judiciary's website.